ShunbaoLi/AD_GE_SAE_XGBoost/README.md

 python main.py
 ```

-### Output

-- Preprocessed data will be saved as `preprocessed_gene_expression.csv`.
-- The console will display training progress, classification accuracy, and feature importance results.

 ## Contribution

 Feel free to fork this repository and submit pull requests if you wish to contribute or improve this project.